MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

    ![Add new step button](media/add-new-step-button.PNG "Add new step button")

-### Best practices for instructional text
+### Best practices for instructional text and supporting content

 - Don’t be afraid to add lots of steps, but keep the text short.
 Instruction text is limited to 280 characters per step.

-- Try to stick to one type of content (image, video, or 3D object) per step.
-Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
-Think about what type of content gets the point across best.

 - Write your guide in casual human language for best results.
 Avoid technical jargon.